 For more regional info try Wild Swimming Walks (Dartmoor and South Devon) by Sophie Pierce and Matt Newbury; and Wild Swimming Walks (London) by Margaret Dickinson.

-Meeting other wild swimmers
+How to meet other wild swimmers

 If you’re stuck for a swimming partner in crime or want to meet other wild swimmers, do a search for wild swimming on Facebook.
 There are lots of regional wild swimming groups and they often have regular meetups, meaning you don’t have to swim alone.